jochym/nexstar-evo/doc/notes.md

         MC_SET_AUTOGUIDE_RATE = 0x46, // 8    n/a     Set percentage of sidereal
         MC_GET_AUTOGUIDE_RATE = 0x47, // 8    n/a     % = 100, * val/256

+## Lights commands

+* 0x10 = SET_LEVEL, NUM, VAL
+    Tx: Number, Value - Two bytes, 0 - Tray, 1 - Logo, 2 - WiFi ; Val 0-255
+    Rx: Ack

+## Charging Port (BAT target)

+* 0x18 = SET_CURRENT, VAL (to BAT target)
+    Tx: Value - 16bit int - current in mA
+    Rx: Repeat actual value in the same format

+## Possible errors in the Andre Paquette document

+It seems that the angles (ALT/AZM) communicated by the MCs are *unsigned* 24bit integers.
+It is consistent with the way the Celestron Z/z commands work (described in the 'NexStar Communication Protocol' document by Celestron).
+This is different from the info in the Andre's document.

 ## Firmware update under Linux